Kathavarayan (2008 film)

-Kathavarayan is a 2008 Tamil language action comedy-drama film directed by Salangai Durai starring Karan, Vidisha and Vadivelu.
+Kathavarayan is a 2008 Indian Tamil language action drama film written and directed by Salangai Durai, starring Karan, Vidisha, and Vadivelu.
+The music was composed by Srikanth Deva with cinematography by A. Karthik Raja and editing by Peter Babiya.
+The film was released on 30 May 2008.

 Plot

-The film revolves around Kathavarayan, who sells illicit arrack in Hogenakkal.
+Kathavarayan sells illicit arrack in Hogenakkal, Dharmapuri.
 Though he is involved in arrack trade, he is honourable.
 Malti, a student, arrives in the village as part of her NSS project.
 She vows to end the arrack menace in the village and takes efforts to arrest Kathavarayan.
 Thanks to her efforts, Kathavarayan is arrested and imprisoned in Chennai.

-Parallel narration is the comedy track of Karuppu (Vaigai Puyal Vadivelu).

-Call it fate, Malti is arrested for no fault of her own in Chennai.
-Her efforts to expose drug-peddlers in Chennai backfires.
-They hatch a conspiracy and Malti falls a prey to it.
+Malti's efforts to expose drug peddlers in Chennai backfires.
+The peddlers hatch a conspiracy, and Malti falls a prey to it.
 She is arrested for possessing drugs and is imprisoned.

-Kathavarayan leaves jail to retaliate against Malti.
-But he learns her real intentions and dire situation.
-He masterminds joins the drug-peddling gang and eventually exposes them to save Malti.
+Kathavarayan leaves jail to retaliate against Malti, but he learns her real intentions and dire situation.
+He masterminds and joins the drug-peddling gang and eventually exposes them to save Malti.